hyee/dbcli/README.md

 =============

-dbcli is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to support multiple databases, it includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
+dbcli is a database command line utility that developed with lua language, and bridge JDBC in order to operate database.<br> It is designed to support multiple databases, and includes 2 type of modules, one is the public functions, and another one is the database-specific functions.<br>
 Currently only public and Oracle functions are developed, and only support windows platform.<br><br>

 For Oracle db, it does not aim to support all functions of SQL*Plus, but to provide the features other than SQL*Plus:<br>